Deathraymind/obsidian/pages/Java Notes.md

 	  }
 	  ```
 	- We have an array and values defined with int[] numbers = {2, 3, 4, 5, 6};
-		- now to print the amount of items we all the numbers
+		- now to print the amount of items we have in numbers we use numbers.